cmu-lib/portfolio_workshop/GH_Pages_Materials/GH-Pages-Hands-On.md

 title: Home
 ---
 ```
 Enter a commit message and click Commit.
-Let your site reload and few the results...
+Let your site reload and view the results...

 *It's changed!
 What is all this "Posts" stuff?*